 Subscribe to get access

 This content is for subscribers.
 Signup to access stock bundles that meet certain investment criteria.
-For now, a WordPress account is required to access subscriber content.
-Please follow the “Log In” button and create a WordPress account in just a few steps or subscribe directly to access stock bundles! ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
+Please note, that for the time being, a WordPress account is required to access subscriber content. ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 Piotroski’s (2000) has shown that an investment strategy applied to companies exhibiting traits of financial strength consistently outperforms the market.
 Piotroski proceeded to compose a so-called F-Score, which ultimately differentiates between financially strong and weak companies, allowing for excess returns.
 We believe that this is an empirically proven and robust strategy that will allow investors to consistently earn above-market returns in the long term.